Zuppa Inglese Recipe

 - 400 ml milk

 - 200 ml cream

 - 100 ml alchermes liqueur

 - Divide the cream into two bowls.
-Add chocolate to one and stir until melted.
-Set the bowls of vanilla and chocolate custards aside to cool.
+Add the chocolate to one and stir until melted and leave the remaining cream plain.
+Set the bowls of cream aside to cool.

 - To make special effect decorate dessert with the shaved chocolate before serving.
-Zuppa inglese should be cooled in the fridge for at least 4 to 6 hours before serving.
+Zuppa Inglese should be cooled in the fridge for at least 2 hours before serving.
 The best would be to keep them refrigerated overnight.